H-E-B Heritage Ranch Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the chickpeas, peas and pea protein, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the pea products and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-H-E-B Heritage Ranch is a plant-based dry dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+H-E-B Heritage Ranch is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 3.5 stars.